 Let's assume you are running ABC Solar company and selling the following products in Europe and the UK:

-Once the required Tax profiles are added, you can view the profiles in the Taxable regions added.
-Since ABC Solar has to apply the EU's tax rates, here's the EU tax page:
+Once the required tax profiles are added, you can view the profiles in all the taxable regions that you have added.

-You can provide the rates for each profile, as per the sample taken,
+You can provide the tax rates for each profile, as required.

 If you create only one profile, it will be automatically mapped to your product catalog.
-In case you have enabled more than one profile, the DEFAULT profile will be mapped to all products.
-You can edit a different Tax profile and save.
-Based on the tax settings saved, the tax rate will be applied for the subscription.
+In case you have enabled more than one profile, the DEFAULT profile gets mapped to all products.
+You can edit the plan/addon price point to map a different profile and save it.
+Based on the associated tax profile settings, the tax rate will be applied for the subscription.

-EU & New Zealand - If you are selling physical goods, Chargebee will consider Shipping Address Country for tax calculation.
+EU and New Zealand - If you are selling physical goods, Chargebee will consider Shipping Address Country for tax calculation.
 If Shipping Address is not present, then Billing Address Country will be considered.